Easy Remedies for Gas in Babies: A Simple Guide for Moms

 6. Don’t Skip Burping

 Burping might seem small, but it makes a big difference.
 After every feed, hold your baby upright against your shoulder and gently pat their back until they burp.
 If they don’t burp right away, lay them down for a minute and try again.
-This simple step can prevent a lot of gas problems.
+The simplest gas remedies for babies can prevent a lot of tummy problems.

 7. Warm Compress for Comfort